 Our tip: When booking your florist, communicate your vision in terms of shapes and colors.
 This gives the florist more freedom in what types of flowers they use to create your floral arrangements.
 Also, choose your top flower choice, but also include a few backups in your contract.

 Don’t Send Out Save-The-Dates Too Soon (Or To Everyone)

-You’ve picked your date and ae obviously excited, but don’t send out your Save The Dates too soon!
+You’ve picked your date and are obviously excited, but don’t send out your Save-The-Dates too soon!
 Wait until you’ve finalized the guest list.
-Typically, Save The Dates are reserved for those who will definitely be invited to the wedding.
+Typically, Save-The-Dates are reserved for those who will definitely be invited to the wedding.
 To avoid any awkward situations, wait until you’ve finalized your venue and guest list.
 This helps avoid hurting anyone’s feelings if they assumed they’d be invited, but aren’t.

 Don’t Say “YES” To The Dress Too Late

 Dresses take time.
 If you’re not buying right off the rack, you will need to factor in time for shipping.
 Almost all dresses, whether shipped or bought off the rack, will need some sort of alterations to make it perfect for you.
 If you are purchasing too late, you are playing a risky game.

 Our tip: Start shopping for your wedding dress 16 to 9 months before the wedding.
 Purchase your dress at least 8 months before the wedding.